 Except during exams, you are strongly encouraged to work with your fellow students.
 We want everyone to get full credit on every assignment.
 Please help each other learn.
+That is the goal.

 If You are Looking at Someone's Program: